Optimal training of integer-valued neural networks with mixed integer programming: Modelling approach

 \subsection{Model 3: Sat-margin}

-Our final proposed model, sat-margin, combines aspects from the previous two models.
-It optimizes a sum of binary variables, like max-correct (\ref{subsec:max-correct}), but also aims to confidently predict each sample, like min-hinge (\ref{subsec:min-hinge}).
+Our final proposed model, \emph{sat-margin}, combines aspects from the previous two models.
+It optimizes a sum of binary variables, like max-correct, but also aims to confidently predict each sample, like min-hinge.

-The advantages of using the sat-margin model are that it tries to reach the same minimum objective value as min-hinge (\ref{subsec:min-hinge}).
-However, there is no need for defining PWL functions.
-This may help with future work that could have additional objective functions.
+The advantages of using the sat-margin model are that it tries to reach the same minimum objective value as min-hinge, without a need for defining PWL functions.
+This is helpful when working with multiple objectives.
+Note that we use a margin of $m = \frac{1}{2}$.
+The margin could however be any value between $0$ and $1$.
+With smaller margins, the model may be less confident in predictions but quicker to solve, while with larger margins the model must be more confident.